View on GitHub

 1. phase1 (Draft): PR is in Draft state and has review requests.

-3. phase3 (Awaiting review): copilot-swe-agent has completed corrections and is awaiting human review.
+3. phase3 (Awaiting Review): copilot-swe-agent has completed corrections, and it’s awaiting human review.

-4. LLM working (Coding agent in progress): None of the above apply (e.g., Copilot is implementing).
+4. LLM working (Coding Agent Working): None of the above apply (e.g., Copilot is implementing).

 Usage